 When is a credit card deactivated by the provider?

-There is no specific time period that a bank waits before deactivating an inactive credit card.
+There is no specific time period for which a bank waits before deactivating an inactive credit card.
 It varies from one bank to another.
-Some issuers deactivate a credit card after six months of dormancy.
-However, there are instances where an inactive credit card is found not deactivated for more than a couple of years.
+Some issuers deactivate a credit card after 6 months of dormancy while some after 12.
+However, there are instances where the issuer might allow a longer time of inactivity before deactivating your card.

 An issuer does not deactivate credit cards quickly.
 Deactivating a credit card account would mean a loss in business.
-So an issuer gives all the time to the cardholder to use the credit card even after an extended period of dormancy.
+So an issuer might give the required time even after an extended period of dormancy.
 However, a time comes when the cost incurred by the issuer goes beyond the revenue generated from it.
-Hence, the issuer finally deactivates the credit card.
+In such cases, the issuer decides to deactivate your credit card.

 When should you deactivate your credit card?

-It is not the case that only the issuer/provider can deactivate your credit card, you can also get your credit card deactivated.
-Some of the reasons for deactivating your credit card are mentioned below:
+It is not the case that only the issuer/provider can deactivate your credit card, you can also get your credit card deactivated if in case you face any of the below-mentioned conditions-

-- There may be a condition that you have a number of credit cards and you do not need a card that incurs high annual fee.
-You can get the card deactivated by requesting the provider.
+- There may be a condition that you have a number of credit cards and you do not need a card that incurs a high annual fee

 - Some banks allow you to keep more than one credit card for the same account but the credit limit remains the same i.e., shared between the two cards.
-Generally, one of the credit cards has an annual fee whereas the other is a zero annual fee credit card and if you do not want to pay the annual fee on the credit card, you can deactivate the credit card with annual fee without losing the credit limit.
+You can deactivate one out of the two

-- In case you have huge outstanding on your credit card and are unable to make the payment, you can opt for balance transfer of your funds to a card that has low interest rate and close the credit card account.
+- In case you have huge outstanding on your credit card and are unable to make the payment, you can opt for balance transfer of your funds to your another card that has a low-interest rate and close that card

 Why should you keep using your credit card frequently?